A Horrific Act in Marriage Can Be A Gift In Getting Over A Divorce

 Another example of a gift someone got right before her divorce: Someone I know was married to a drug addict.
 The night before she was moving out of their home, he came home very drugged up.
 Until that night, she had been unsure of whether or not she was doing the right thing.

 Maybe there was still a chance.
 Maybe he would get help.
 But when she saw the behavior, she realized he gave her a gift, so that when the moving truck showed up the next day, she didn’t have to second guess herself.
-Her soon-to-be ex helped her in getting over a divorce by showing that he had no plans to get help for his addiction.
+Her soon-to-be ex helped her in getting over the divorce by showing that he had no plans to get help for his addiction.

 So, if you are having a hard time getting over a divorce , see if you can remember a couple gifts your ex gave you.
 Forcing oneself to stare at the truth isn’t always easy, but I bet it will help you immensely.

 Listen to the Divorced Girl Smiling podcast View the DGS trusted divorce professionals!
-Divorced Girl Smiling is now offering a private, no-cost, one-on-one phone consult
+Who Let the Dogs Out?
+Book

 Sign up for the Divorced Girl Smiling newsletter to get articles on divorce and dating.